-Over the Thanksgiving holiday, the Epicurean Philosophy group had an interesting conversation about gratitude, and I felt it would be helpful for students of Epicurus to share some of the quotes and comments from it.
+Over the Thanksgiving holiday, the Epicurean Philosophy group had an interesting conversation about gratitude, and I felt it would be helpful to students of Epicurus if I shared some of the quotes and comments from it.

 I think it’s pretty clear that gratitude fits easily into the overall scheme of doing what it takes to live happily.
 Normal people don’t do things for other people unless the people we do them for show some degree of gratitude for what we do.
 So gratitude is a reinforcing behavior that is necessary if we’re going to be as successful as possible in our dealing with other people and their dealings with us.
 Just like any other “virtue” the goal of gratitude and any other activity is to live happily.
 And in addition to the examples mentioned, there are other examples – especially the devotion (gratitude) that Epicurus showed toward his mother. – Cassius, from New Epicurean

 He alone will feel gratitude towards friends, present and absent alike, and show it by word and deed. – Epicurus, concerning the wise man in Laertius 117